One of the best bases for exploring the Northern Japan Alps

 Over the top in a double decker

-Another destination in the area is the two-section cable car system at Shin-Hotaka.
-While the first section of the cable car is fairly standard, the upper section is a rare double-decker tram, which is as popular an attraction with photographers as the views down the mountainside.
+Another destination in the area is Japan's only double-decker ropeway at Shin-Hotaka, and the ropeway car is as popular with photographers as the views down the mountainside.

-The sights from the observation deck at the cable car terminus are spectacular.
+The sights from the observation deck at the ropeway terminus are spectacular.
 Reaching 2,150 meters, the ropeway is a convenient way to reach dizzying heights without the effort of a long, difficult hike.

 With well-signposted trails leading from and around the terminus and a restaurant serving snacks and refreshments, it is easy to spend a leisurely half day in the mountains.